Top 5 Best Kyoto Hot Springs & Public Baths for a Perfect Day Trip

 Tenzan-no-Yu is a hot spring facility located in the Saga–Arashiyama area, known for its impressive variety of baths fed by natural hot spring water.
 The outdoor baths, free-flowing hot-spring pools, carbonated baths, high-temperature sauna, and cold plunge offer a wide range of temperatures and health benefits.
 This makes it an excellent choice for both relaxation and wellness.

-Because it is close to major sightseeing spots, it’s easy to stop by after exploring Arashiyama.
+Like Fufu-no-Yu, it is located near the popular Kyoto sightseeing area of Arashiyama, making it easy to stop by after exploring the area.
 The onsite restaurant also offers a diverse menu, allowing visitors to enjoy “hot spring + dining” as a complete experience—warming your body in the baths and then savoring a meal afterward.

 Please note that guests with tattoos are not permitted.
 Also, Tenzan-no-Yu is extremely popular among locals, so the facility can be quite crowded, which may make it a bit harder to relax during peak hours.